BayeStatRepo/CV_SCIR/Experiments/MMSBM/README.md

 - The dataset does not include emails to or from individuals outside the institution.
 - Ground-truth community memberships are provided: each individual belongs to exactly one of **K = 42 departments** at the research institute.

 The dataset is provided in the `Data/` directory.
+To replicate the results shown in Figure 5 of the paper, run the script: `R/Email_EU_dataset.R`.

 ## Reference